 “What did you want to talk to Curt about, Mrs. Hutchins?
 Does it have something to do with this case?”

 “Yes, it does.
-Mark and I were called as witnesses because we heard shouts from your house on the day you were being assaulted by Mr. Clarey, Curtis.
+Mark and I were called as witnesses because we heard shouts from your house on the day Curtis was being assaulted by Mr. Clarey.
 Mark insisted that I should call 9-1-1 and I did and I asked them to send the police.”